South Caicos Turks and Caicos Islands

 South Caicos view looking west across the shallow Caicos Banks

-Sailrock is building luxury villas, two of which are completed and sold.
+Sailrock is building luxury villas.
 They have purchased some of the most scenic acreage on the island and their development plan is ecologically friendly.
-East Bay Resort is also on the brink of opening the doors of phase I. Every condominium in the four storey buildings is beachfront, ocean view.
+East Bay Resort has opened the doors of phase I. Every condominium in the four storey buildings is beachfront, ocean view.
 They take advantage of the constant tradewinds, planted native landscaping and built huge catchments to keep this project very green indeed.

-The East Bay Resort and restaurant nears completion for an early 2015 opening.
+The East Bay Resort and restaurant was completed and opened in 2015.
 Oceanfront condominiums overlook the pristine beach and reefs

-Provo based Big Blue Unlimited has bikes, boats, SUPs and local guides conducting day tours.
-There is an excellent local bonefishing and kayaking operation, Caribbean Cruisin’s TCI Ferry runs to South three days a week and interCaribbean has daily flights.
+There are bikes, boats, SUPs and local guides conducting day tours.
+There is an excellent local bonefishing and kayaking operation, Caribbean Cruisin’s TCI Ferry runs to South two days a week and interCaribbean has daily flights.
 Entrepreneurs on the island are gearing up to provide the many different watersports excursions that are in-demand these days.
 You can visit South Caicos for a day or for a week or two, if you plan ahead.
 The island is not another Providenciales so if you are looking for nightlife this unique destination is not for you.

 It’s the home of the Big South Regatta, which is the longest running national festival in the country.
 In 1966 Queen Elizabeth and Prince Philip arrived on the royal yacht.
 Their historic visit was commemorated with the inception of the South Caicos Regatta in 1967.
 During the last weekend in May each year, people from across the TCI and the Bahamas flock to South to watch sailboat and power boat races, beauty pageants and live music.
 This year the long dock at the Queen’s Parade Ground, site of the regatta, is being rebuilt.
 It was destroyed during Hurricane Ike in September 2008.